always free shipping

 Part 1 – Hemp v.
 Marijuana

 That’s not as strange as it might sound.
-The huge Great Dane and the Toy Poodle are both canis familiaris.
+The Rottweiler and the Chihuahua are both canis familiaris.
 The giant steer Knickers over in Australia and a small dairy cow in a field in Wisconsin?
 Both bos taurus.

-Great Danes and Poodles have some things in common: four legs, two ears, barking.
-Not a lot more.
 Hemp and marijuana have some things in common also but they’re defined by their differences.
-Hemp is tall and thin.
-Marijuana short and bushy.
+Hemp is generally tall and thin.
+Marijuana is usually short and bushy.
 Hemp has thin leaves.
 Marijuana has broad leaves.
 Hemp has long, strong fibrous strands.
 Marijuana does not.

 Because of these differences, the plants are cultivated for dramatically different purposes.
 Hemp has many commercial uses which derive from its long fibers and abundance of seeds.
 Cloth, paper, oil, building materials and literally thousands of final products are made from hemp.
 Hemp is possibly the most versatile, useful, profitable and sustainable plant cultivated.